Article_Banner_SeafoodFraud.webp

 5. Verification from the government or third parties should happen consistently and regularly.

-6. Transparency and public access to information to give everyone the tools to make conscious decisions.
+6. Transparency and public access to information should give everyone the tools to make conscious decisions.

 Related articles